Rude Gym Behavior! Bad Gym Etiquette – Top 10 Basic Gym Rules Everyone Should Follow.

 Out of all of these basic gym rules, this one really gets to me the most.

-A gym should be a space free from judgment or negative vibes!
+A gym should be a place where we support each other, rather than create negative vibes!

 People should be respectful and supportive where they can.